 We are now in the month of October and people in North America are excited, especially fans looking for a better cannabis harvest.
 Avid users of cannabis call this phenomenon “Croptober.”
-This is so much more than a hashtag on a social media page.

 Each year, in the month of October, the yearly cannabis harvest comes in.
 There are millions of pounds of cannabis buds that ripen and many cannabis growers are up in the early morning hours going through the regimen of cutting, curing, drying and trimming cannabis for the cannabis market.

 When it comes around to the Christmas holidays, a cannabis bumper crop will cause a collapse in prices on dispensary menus.
 Let us look at some of the cannabis harvest facts.